Kalang

 Kalang, later Sydney Queen, was a vehicular ferry and later show boat on Sydney Harbour.
 A steel-hulled, steam screw ferry, she and sister Kara Kara were the largest vehicular ferries to operate in Sydney and the largest ferries operated by Sydney Ferries Limited.

 She was built in 1926 to help meet the increasing demand for vehicular traffic to cross the Harbour before the 1932 opening of the Sydney Harbour Bridge.
 Redundant following the opening of the bridge, she was converted to a showboat in the late 1930s.
 Rebuilt as an army repair ship during World War 2 she operated in Rabaul and Torokina.

 Following the war, she was converted back to a showboat and became a popular Sydney icon.
 Following financial decline, she was laid up in the 1960s.
 She was wrecked on the New South Wales Mid North Coast while being towed to the Philippines.

 Design and construction

-Kalang was built by J Chrichton & Co Ltd of Saltney, England, and was launched on 2 March 1926.
+Kalang was built by J. Crichton & Company of Saltney, England, and was launched on 2 March 1926.

 She had a length of 199 feet, and a beam of 48 feet 4 ½ inches.
 As built, she could carry 80 vehicles or an equivalent weight of passengers.

-Her 148 hp triple expansion, direct-acting, surface condensing steam engines were supplied by Plenty & Sons Ltd. Driving propellors at either end, her engines could push her to 13 knots.
+Her 148 hp triple expansion, direct-acting, surface condensing steam engines were supplied by Plenty & Sons Ltd. Driving propellers at either end, her engines could push her to 13 knots.
 The cylinders were of 16 ½, 23, and 46 inches diameter respectively by 24 inch stroke that developed 1,000 i.h.p.